 PSA Teaching Quantitative Methods Network

 Recent initiatives (Nuffield; ESRC; HEFCE; British Academy) have sought to prioritise the development of quantitative methods (QM) in the social science curriculum.
 The PSA has been very supportive of such initiatives, including supporting the development of a quality ‘kite mark’ for QM Teaching.
-To this end, the PSA recently invited applications to develop and lead a PSA Teaching Quantitative Methods Network (TQMN).
+To this end, the PSA created the PSA Teaching Quantitative Methods Network (TQMN).
 The aim of this network is to support academic staff teaching quantitative methods and to share and disseminate expertise and best practice in this area.